zimmski/tirion/tirion-server/README.md

 Now you can edit <tirion-server path>/conf/app.conf as you need.
 There are some important parameters you should change:

 * app.secret - Is the key for cryptographic functions and signing so make sure that no one gets hold of this key!
-* db.driver - Is the key of the backend you want to use e.g. “postgresql”.
+* db.driver - Is the key of the backend you want to use e.g. "postgresql".
-* db.spec - Is the connection string of the backend.
+* db.spec - Is the [connection string](#connection-string-of-backends) of the backend.

 Other parameters like the HTTP port and timeouts are revel specific and are specified in the [revel documentation](http://robfig.github.io/revel/manual/appconf.html).

+# Connection string of backends

+Connection strings of all backends are lists of name-value parameter pairs separated by one space.
+Name and value are separated by one equal sign "=".
+Values can be quoted with either a double " or single ' quotation mark.

+For example this is a valid connection string for the PostgreSQL backend: <code>user=zimmski dbname=tirion sslmode=disable</code>

+The following subsections will describe their distinct parameters.

+## PostgreSQL

+The PostgreSQL backend uses the Go package [<code>github.com/lib/pq</code>](https://github.com/lib/pq) therefore all valid parameters can also be found on the project’s page.

+- <code>user</code> The database user.
+- <code>password</code> The user’s password.
+- <code>dbname</code> The name of the database.
+- <code>host</code> The database server host to connect to.
+Values that start with "/" are for unix domain sockets. (default "localhost")
+- <code>port</code> The database server port. (default "5432")
+- <code>sslmode</code> Can be one of the following values.
+    - <code>disable</code> No SSL is used.
+    - <code>require</code> Use SSL and skip the verification.
+    - <code>verify-full</code> Use SSL and require verification. (default)

 ## Run the tirion-server